Trevi-Swift/Trevi-sys/README.md

     ```

     More details : Build Instructions on [libuv](https://github.com/libuv/libuv)

+## Versioning
+TreviSys follows the semantic versioning scheme.
+The API change and backwards compatibility rules are those indicated by SemVer.

 ## License
 This library is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE.txt).